What Is Allowance for Doubtful Accounts

 An allowance for doubtful accounts is a general ledger account used to record potential bad debts.
 The reason you use the account is the matching principle.
-The accrual method of accounting requires you to record expenses in the same period the revenue is earned.
-By using an allowance for doubtful accounts, you guess which receivables won’t be collected, record an expense for these bad debts, and reduce the carrying value of receivables.
-Without the use of the allowance for doubtful accounts general ledger account, revenue is recorded in one period and the write-off of uncollectible accounts is more likely recorded in a different period.
+This principle refers to recording expenses in the same time period as the revenue earned as a result of the expenses.
+The accrual method of accounting requires you to record expenses in the same period that you earned the revenue.
+By using an allowance for doubtful accounts, you guess which receivables you don’t expect to collect, record an expense for these bad debts, and reduce the carrying value of receivables.
+Without the use of the allowance for doubtful accounts general ledger account, you record revenue in one period and the write-off of uncollectible accounts is likely recorded in a different period.

-If your client has $10,000 of outstanding receivables and you establish an allowance for doubtful accounts for $800, the carrying value of net receivables is $9,200.
-In the same period you recorded the $10,000 of revenue, you also record $800 of bad debt expense.
+Say your client has $10,000 of outstanding receivables and you establish an allowance for doubtful accounts for $800, the carrying value of net receivables is $9,200.
+In the same period, you record the $10,000 of revenue, plus you record $800 of bad debt expense.
 Because of the allowance for doubtful accounts, the amount your client expects to receive, or $9,200, matches the net profit you report.
 Always show this allowance as a separate line from accounts receivable.
-In this case, both the accounts receivable of $10,000 and allowance of $800 is reported on your client’s balance sheet.
+In this case, both the accounts receivable of $10,000 and allowance of $800 appear on your client’s balance sheet.
 Following these rules makes financial statements correct according to accrual accounting principles.

 Work efficiently by keeping your work organized and accessible with a single log-in.
 QuickBook Online Accountant helps you manage projects, tasks, and clients together.
 Sign up for free.